 7. Notes and updates:

-Now when I was about to finish this game development analysis, I was notified by the developers that they are releasing an update that would turn everything around in Unearthed to such a better game.
+Now when I was about to finish this game development analysis, I was notified by the developers that they are releasing an update.
+As per them, would turn everything around in Unearthed to such a better game.
 Now while this is a very good move, I do disagree on few things.

 Again, I do respect the team’s efforts to follow up on their game by making it better, but planning beforehand would have definitely given it a better head start.